-Under the Health Protection and Promotion Act, Regulation 567, livestock owners are legally required to have horses, cattle and sheep vaccinated for rabies in certain public health units in Ontario, if the animals have contact with anyone other than their regular caretakers (e.g. horses that go to competitions, livestock that go to fairs).
-Consult your veterinarian for more information about rabies vaccination requirements in your specific area.
+Under the Health Protection and Promotion Act, Regulation 567, livestock owners in Ontario are legally required to have horses, cattle and sheep vaccinated for rabies, if the animals have contact with anyone other than their regular caretakers (e.g. some horses that go to competitions, some livestock that go to fairs).
+For more information on whether this requirement applies to your animals, contact your local public health unit.
+In the case of livestock for which vaccination is not legally required, consult your veterinarian for more information about whether rabies vaccination is still recommended in your specific area.

 Since the 1990s, the Ministry of Natural Resources and Forestry (MNRF) has run a very successful wildlife rabies vaccination campaign in Southern Ontario.
 Raccoons, foxes and skunks are vaccinated using special oral vaccine baits that are scattered on the ground for the animals to eat.
 The baits are distributed in areas where there is a higher risk for rabies in terrestrial wildlife (i.e. animals other than bats).

 There is currently one type of vaccine bait, the Ultra-lite, that is used in Ontario for both fox and raccoon rabies control.
 Exposure to the bait is not harmful to people or pets; however, in the unlikely event that people or pets come in contact with the vaccine contained in the bait, contacting a doctor or veterinarian as a precaution is recommended.